Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Validation of network models

-However, average properties of the connectivity pattern would not change noticeably if few routes were removed or replaced by equally realistic alternatives.
-In other words, the strength of our approach is that, since it relies on system-scale information, we did not need the route map to be perfectly accurate for this methodology to be applied.
+Figures~\ref{fig:avg_l_clust} and \ref{fig:effs} show, separately, the comparison of the properties calculated for the empirical networks and the output of the models along the five Ages.
 Given that model L-L and G-L are stochastic, we had to average over several realizations (repetitions of the modelling process) to obtain representative outputs.
 The number of realizations for each model and Age was not fixed \textit{a priori}.
 We kept generating new ones until all the average values of all the considered metrics and their standard deviations stabilized within an error of 1\%.